MassMatsu/js-random-user/README.md

 ##### random user
-it is an imitation of Random User Generator home page generating random user information.
+it is an imitation of Random User Generator home page which generates random user information.

 ##### features
 - [X] generate a random user by clicking RAMDOM USER button